Baguley tram stop

 Baguley tram stop is a tram stop on the Airport Line, built for phase 3B of the Manchester Metrolink to Manchester Airport.
 It opened on 3 November 2014 and is on Southmoor Road next to Roundthorn Industrial Estate and a Tesco supermarket.

-It is proposed to link with a proposed station in a future Northern line from Altrincham to Stockport.
+It is located near to the former Baguley railway station.
+It has long been proposed to reopen this station for an interchange.

 Services

 Metrolink

 Trams run every 12 minutes north to Victoria and south to Manchester Airport.
-Between 03:00 and 06:00, a service operates between Deansgate-Castlefield and Manchester Airport every 20 minutes.

 Metrolink ticket zones

 Baguley is located in Metrolink ticket zone 3.

 Proposed Rail services

 Trains are scheduled to run along the Stockport-Altrincham line between Manchester Piccadilly station and Chester, where trains currently run every hour in the off-peak period.
 However, additional trains are proposed between Greenbank and Stockport which could give Baguley 4 trains per hour.